-In their execution, deterrence operations inherently seek to send or convey a In their execution, deterrence message.
-The employment of force operations inherently with the goal of suggestive escalation seek to send or convey previously mentioned is another form a message. of messaging.
+In their execution, deterrence operations inherently seek to send or convey a message.
+The employment of force with the goal of suggestive escalation previously mentioned is another form of messaging.
 Both involve messaging through actions.
-Another such example is the formation of a military alliance such as the North Atlantic Treaty Organization, which involves a political and a military cost by tying one's interests to an ally or group of allies, sending a message that one's stake is intertwined with the stake of other alliance members.
+Another such example as the North Atlantic Treaty Organization, which involves a political and a military cost by tying one's interests to an ally or group of allies, sending a message that one's stake is intertwined with the stake of other alliance members.